swo/16s-book/manuscript/sec05.md

 # Using QIIME 2

-In previous versions of this primer, I essentially encouraged readers to develop their own scripts for 16S data processing.
+In previous versions of this primer, I encouraged readers to develop their own scripts for 16S data processing.
 I did this in part because the two, most user-friendly pipelines at the time, QIIME 1 and mothur, had characteristics that left me very unsatisfied.
 The field was also younger, and